flatpickles/sketchbook-legacy/README.md

 * Seems like the panel open/close tabs don't always work reliably with narrow screens.

 ## To do
+* Move things to $lib folder (Sketch.js, etc)
+* Use class names in file names for projects
+* Import contents of Sketches/Projects automatically!?
+(Vite glob import maybe)
+* Generator (npm run new)
+    * Automatically add to SketchIndex.js (if automatic import isn't possible)
 * Try using Vulf Mono - maybe it'd add a little vibe.
 It's also not as compact, TBD.
 * Port some 2021 P3 projects into Sketchbook
 * Presets